TylerLu/EDUGraphAPI-Angular/README.md

 ![](Images/app-is-multi-tenant.png)

 Users from any Azure Active Directory tenant can access this app.
-Because this app uses some application permissions, an administrator of the tenant must sign up (consent) first before users can use it.
+Some permissions used by this app require an administrator of the tenant to consent before users can use the app.
 Otherwise, users will see this error:

 ![](Images/app-requires-admin-to-consent.png)